mmikowski/hi_score/README.md

 the open-sans-webfont and Font Awesome files.

 ## Distribution
-This is where it all comes
-together.
-Everything you do not want to distribute to the public is removed from the distribution, which is further compressed and minified.
-The result is an application that can easily load 10x faster and take only 5-10% of the space of the code.
+This is where it all comes together.
+The build system removes everything from the distribution except for the essentails.
+It also compresses, obsufucates, and superpacks.
+The result can load up to 10x faster and typically consumes only 5-10% of the disk space of the development code.

 The results of a build are found in `build/dist`.
 Take a look at how few files and little disk space is used in our distribution: